mako-framework/docs/08_learn_more/00_events.md

 $values = $this->event->trigger('foobar', [1, 2, 3]);
 ```

-The third optional parameter lets you stop event handling if one of the handlers return `FALSE`.
+The third optional parameter lets you stop event handling if one of the handlers return `false`.

 ```
 $values = $this->event->trigger('foobar', [1, 2, 3], true);